Malone University Facilities Policy

 - Malone University houses a variety of lounges which are intended to meet the needs of the campus population via providing locations for socializing, relaxing, studying, etc. For this reason, lounges are not generally available for scheduling of special events.
 The Vice President of Student Development may make exceptions to this policy during weekends and other down periods.

-- Due to sound issues, the Event Staff will determine if two events may occur at the same time in the Johnson Center Chapel and Sanctuary.
+- Due to sound issues, the Event Staff will determine if two events may occur at the same time in the Johnson Center Chapel and Worship Center.

-- Food and beverage are not permitted in the Chapel or Sanctuary.
+- Food and beverage are not permitted in the Chapel or Worship Center.
 For this reason, tables and chair arrangement is not an option in the Chapel.

-- A Media Services sound technician must be present when the audiovisual equipment is required in the Johnson Center Chapel and/or Sanctuary.
+- A Media Services sound technician must be present when the audiovisual equipment is required in the Johnson Center Chapel and/or Worship Center.
 Training is provided for use of sound system equipment in smaller venues on campus.

 - Time(s) for decorating must be arranged in advance and is considered as part of the reservation period.
 All decoration materials must be removed immediately following the event unless prior permission has been granted.